diolemo/autodl-irssi-wiki/Options.md

 > **Type:** Integer
 **Default:** 300
 **Example:** download-retry-time-seconds = 120
-**Description:** If a download fails, autodl-irssi will try to re-download it after waiting a little while.
-If it still can't download it after **download-retry-time-seconds** seconds, it will give up and report an error.
+**Description:** If a download fails, autodl-irssi will try to re-download it every 3 seconds for  **download-retry-time-seconds** seconds.
+It will give up after **download-retry-time-seconds** and report an error.

 **path-utorrent**
 > **Type:** String